Skip to content

 Step 2: Calculate the Regular Rate of Pay

-More than just an hourly wage bill, that regular rate includes benefits and other compensation.
+More than just an hourly wage bill, the regular rate includes benefits and other compensation.

 It can also consist of: